ElektraInitiative/libelektra/doc/decisions/bootstrap.md

 Currently the default backend (default.ecf) will also be used for bootstrapping.
 There are two problems with this approach:

-1. Thus the default backend first will be read with parentKey `system:/elektra` and later with parentKey `system`, it needs to store absolute paths and thus won't work with the current INI plugin
+1. Thus the default backend first will be read with parentKey `system:/elektra` and later with parentKey `system:/`, it needs to store absolute paths and thus won't work with most of the plugins (except dump).
 2. When `system` is large without mount points, everything is reread twice during bootstrapping.

 ## Constraints